 Reverse mortgages come due one year after the homeowner moves from their home.
 Given that most individuals with Alzheimer’s will eventually require residential care, it becomes a question of how many years until that point.
 Should one be at the early stage of the condition and won’t require residential care for 5 years, a reverse mortgage might make good sense as a funding resource for occasional assistance around the home.
 However, if one might need to move within 2 years, a reverse mortgage would be considered an expensive source of funds.
 The exception to this rule is when the individual with Alzheimer’s has a healthy spouse who will continue to live in the home when the spouse with Alzheimer’s moves into a care facility.
 In this situation, a reverse mortgage could be a sound decision.

-Holders of life insurance policies have several ways by which they can use their policy to help for pay for Alzheimer's care while the individual is still living.
-Their first option, for when the policyholder has a limited life expectancy, is to go to the company that issued the policy and to request accelerated death benefits or a death benefit loan.
+Holders of life insurance policies have several ways they can use their policy to help pay for Alzheimer’s care while the individual is still living.
+Their first option, for when the policyholder has a limited life expectancy, is to go to the company that issued the policy and request accelerated death benefits or a death benefit loan.
 The second option is to sell the policy.
 The buyers will pay a lump sum, take over the monthly payments and collect the death benefit when the individual passes away.
 A third option, which offers the highest value for life insurance policies, is to exchange the policy for care services.
-For example, an intermediary organization will determine the policy's value and convert that into a specific number of months or years at a residential care facility.
+For example, an intermediary organization will determine the policy’s value and convert that into a specific number of months or years at a residential care facility.
 There are several other benefits to this approach.
 Learn more here.

 For persons with a short-term need for senior care financing, these loans are a good option.
 They are most appropriately used when a family is waiting on additional financing.
 As an example, a family might be receiving veterans’ benefits for Alzheimer’s care, but has to wait 9 months to get through the veterans claims backlog.
 Or perhaps they can afford care, but will be paying for it with the proceeds of a home sale.
 For more information on the fees and the other pros and cons for these loans, click here.

 Most pharmaceutical companies offer prescription assistance programs, sometimes called PAPs, for individuals that require a prescription, but cannot afford the cost of the drug.
-Medications are provided free of charge, or if an individual has insurance, the pharmaceutical company may waive the co-payment costs.
-To find financial assistance for Alzheimer's medications, individuals should write down the name of all their Alzheimer's medications and search the database of assistance programs at this website.
+Medications are provided free of charge.
+Or, if an individual has insurance, the pharmaceutical company may waive the co-payment costs.
+To find financial assistance for Alzheimer’s medications, individuals should write down the name of all their Alzheimer’s medications and search the database of assistance programs at this website.
 One can also learn more about Prescription Assistance Programs.

 Our website’s database contains information on over 300 programs that provide financial assistance or reduce the cost of caring for the elderly.
 Many of these programs are specifically applicable to those suffering from Alzheimer’s, dementia or other related memory disorders.
 One can search specifically for programs relevant to them by entering their demographic information into our Resource Locator Tool.